 5. What is the difference between range and xrange?
 How has this changed over time?

 6. Here's a function (Provide a function).
-Optimize it for me.
+Optimise it for me.

 7. What will be the output of the code below?